Your first four weeks begin a transition that will change you forever. The Bible makes mention of locs in the book of Numbers.

 A characteristic of the teenage loc stage is the locs are very light in weight (as the budding continues throughout the loc).
 This lightweight in the teenage loc contributes largely to the unruly stage people dread from the beginning to the end.
 This stage lasts for 8-24 Months

-The Mature loc Stage is just as exciting as the teenage stage, but this excitement is different.
-Your locs have began to mature.
-How can you tell?
-Your locs are heavier.
-The reason for the density change in the loc is the budding process is close to completion.
+Your locs have began to mature and they are heavier.
+As the loc begins to bud process is close to completion.
 You now have budding through the loc and it feels firm and can consistently hold its diameter.
 People notice characteristics of this stage closer to the end of their 1st year.
 Congratulations are in order for you at this stage.
 Once that weight gets into your locs they hang lower and begin to go through the dropping process.
 During this time you notice the length in your locs increase.
 Everyone has now matured and mastered the art of working together!
 The ends of your locs are the last section that goes through the maturing process but this is where your antenna form.

 Loc Stage 5: Beyond Mature